 That famous sweetening goodness that’s formed so much of so many meals and snacks over the years, and the perfect name for a female Husky who’s too sweet to ever turn down.

-Tasty shredded ice cones that get flavours and colours added – not that your Husky needs any other colours than their natural snowy selves.
+Tasty shredded ice cones that get flavors and colors added – not that your Husky needs any other colors than their natural snowy selves.

 A perhaps more naughty name for a Husky, but a name that nonetheless evokes a feeling of colder climates and strong beverages to help beat it.

-The flavouring that goes into lots of ice cream, as well as lattes from time to time.
+The flavoring that goes into lots of ice cream, as well as lattes from time to time.
 Creamy and scrumptious, and also a good name for your pet.